Bominkkwon/titanic-residual-analysis/README.md

 ## 🤝 Contributing

 This research was conducted independently.
-For questions or collaborations, please open an issue or contact [bominkkwon@proton.me](mailto:bominkkwon@proton.me).
+For questions or collaborations, please open an issue or contact me.

 ## 📄 License